The ultimate guide to independent & solo hiking the Huayhuash Circuit in Peru

 Cordillera Huayhuash map

-Be warned that this map will often use different names for things than the aforementioned guidebook, which might be different yet again from your GPS— this is a common theme in Peru, due in large part to Quechua (native Andean language) words that were phonetically translated by Spaniards during the conquest.
-You’ll get used to it, but just look closely at the map when you first get it so as to familiarise yourself with some of these variations (e.g. Quartelhuain vs Cuartelwain vs Matacancha, or Paso Jurau vs Paso Santa Rosa).
+Be warned that this map often uses different names for things than the guidebook below, which might be different yet again from your GPS— names in Quechua (the native Andean language) were phonetically translated by Spaniards during the conquest and it’s resulted in 2-3 variations of the same place or occasionally just different names altogether (e.g. Quartelhuain and Cuartelwain and Matacancha are all one place, as is Paso Jurau and Paso Santa Rosa).

 Huayhuash guide book